pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 While working on my Azure certifications, I used what you might call a "classic" method of preparing for the tests.
 I spent a lot of time with an online course (or two), consuming videos on all the topics required for the exam, and at some point when I felt ready I'd start doing practice tests.

-The way I used the practice tests is worth noting: as the questions on these tests usually provide a link to more information regarding the topic they cover, I would specifically spend my first attempt answering questions wrong and copying down all the "more information" links for review.
+The way I used the practice tests is worth noting: as the questions on these tests usually provide a link to more information regarding the topic they cover, I spent my first attempts answering questions wrong on purpose and copying down all the "_more information_" links for review.
 This was my way of identifying and filling gaps in my knowledge.

 Essentially this technique worked for me.
 However, while I generally passed the exams I took, I never really seemed to live up to my own expectations as far as the scores went.
 I had a feeling that, for the amount of time spent, I should be scoring higher.
 Or looking at it the other way around, I should be able to get these scores with less study time.
 I also started wondering if my passive approach to study (watching video and reading) was really the best tactic if my goal was not just to pass a test, but to really grasp the field I was studying.
 Often the materials I mastered for the tests seemed to be gone from my head in short order afterwards, so was I really getting all I could out of it?